magento/architecture/design-documents/testing/svc/improvements.md

 # False positive failures

+### SVC tool
 1. SVC must ignore removal of private constants like in [this PR](https://github.com/magento/magento2ce/pull/3875)
 1. Override of the method defined in parent must be treated by SVC as Patch change
+1. Adding optional parameter to the constructor must be detected as Patch change for all classes except for the explicitly defined list of classes used for extension.
+Examples of such classes include legacy layer supertypes like `AbstractExtensibleModel`

+### DB comparison tool
 1. In some cases module installation order changes values some fields for specific entities (like `position`).
 There are two possible solutions: ignore all `position` fields in the specific table OR ignore the specific entity.
 Having such blacklists may prevent identification of the future BiC changes.
 Proposed solution is to introduce field-level blacklist for specific records.